sage-code/eve/manual/keywords.md

 | Keyword  | Description
 |----------|-----------------------------------------------------------------------
+| package  | define a program file (package-name = file-name)
 | class    | define a composite data type for object oriented programming
-| routine  | create a sub-routine similar to a void function
 | create   | start constructor region for a classes
 | remove   | define object disposal region, executed when object is out of scope
 | feature  | define a design pattern that can be _enabled_ by a class
 | augment  | define an augment for an existing class
-| routine  | define a named block of code belonging to a module
+| routine  | define a named block of code belonging to a package
 | method   | define a named block of code belonging to a class
 | process  | start executable region for a routine and constructor for a class
 | recover  | define a recover region for methods